nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 Chromosome names are lower case and mantain roman numerals eg. chrIII (chrMT is the only exception).

-For the joy of bioinfo., strain names are replaced by the ENA archive *Run Accession*.
+Strain names are replaced by the ENA archive *Run Accession*.

 The HOWTO below allows to rename the strains in the header.